hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step7-create-resource.md

   name: at-sample
 spec:
   schedule: "2020-01-30T10:02:00Z"
-  command: 'echo "Something from the past told me to do this now: $(date --utc +%FT%TZ)"'
+  command: 'echo "Something from the past told me to do this now."'
 ```{{copy}}

 You can either type in the YAML file (best way to learn) or click on the `Copy to Clipboard` icon that follows the text to and paste it into the editor.
 Notice in the specification section where the schedule and command is specified.
 Later you will apply a better scheduled time.
 Submit this resource declaration to Kubernetes.